 Teaching parable near the treasury

 The above parable illustrates the difference between the truer enlightenment or conversion, and the conversion which arrives content with words only.
-The word agreement is better than nothing, and many modern religionists believe that words are all that are necessary.
+The spoken-word agreement is better than nothing, and many modern religionists believe that only words are necessary.
 However, a words-only conversion may not embrace any true awakening.
-The person may be ‘word again’, but they are not ‘born again’.
-The higher relationship with God is left to flounder.
+The person’s intent is sincere, but they are not necessarily awakened to the spirit within, or ‘born of water and of the spirit’.
+The higher relationship with God is thus left to flounder.

-‘Born again’ is an experience, and references a true awakening to the spirit of God within.
-It has similarities to the Buddhist enlightenment, with the major difference that God is perceived as personal in Christianity, but in Buddhism, He is not.
+‘Born again’ references the true awakening to the spirit of God within.
+Awakening is fundamental to the basic enlightenment.
 Some Christians I have known experience the true revelation twenty years after entering into a word agreement.
-They then assume understanding into the ‘awake part’, not just the ‘word part’.
-During the awakening conviction may play a role, for others, the warm glow of omnipresent love overwhelms them, some experience the overwhelming presence of God.
-It is also true that some people awaken far more than others.
-It is an omnibus enlightenment experience intended for anyone who wishes to receive, but best brought under the authority of he who revealed this basic awakening, Yeshua Messiah.
+They then assume understanding into the ‘awake part’, not just the ‘word part’, or limited only to the ‘belief part’.
+Faith takes on refreshed life.
+Conviction may play a role, for others, the warm glow of omnipresent love overwhelms them, and some experience the overwhelming presence of God.
+Some awaken to a greater extent than others.

 Philip’s ‘mystery’ refers to what for us is an unknown quality, the ‘dark mystery’ in that we cannot see it, nor can it be experienced in any other way but by deeper revelation.
 Even the Buddhist announces his or her enlightenment experience as shades falling from the eyes, ‘and now I see’.
 This scripture in John 9.19 serves well: And they asked him, saying, “Is this your son who ye say was born blind? how then doth he now see?”
 We are all born blind, and then born again with the second awakening or birth which begins the journey into the spirit of God, truly walking in the enlightenment Way.

 The fact that some understand and that others may only grasp a portion creates an important dynamic within the Jesus ministry.
 For those who do not understand Jesus’ words, they will ask of those who gleaned more.
-Much sharing and conversation and teaching may then occur, especially by the disciples, who would end up reaching far more people than Jesus himself.
-Beneath this ministry turbulence God’s plan can be observed, or perhaps better described as His method of working.
-God may allow a part to be understood by others, but not the whole, which engenders a further quest into the knowledge Jesus offers.
-The Jesus ministry begins to rouse itself as the inspection into parable is undertaken.
+Much sharing and conversation and teaching may then occur, especially among the disciples.
+Beneath this ministry turbulence God’s plan can be observed, perhaps better described as His method of working.
+Only a part may be understood, but not the whole.
+This engenders a further quest into the knowledge Jesus offers.
+The Jesus ministry begins to rouse itself as the inspection into parable begins.

 TRANSITION into the WAY

-Mark’s addition (4.12) to Lk.
-8.10, “Lest they should turn (convert or return to the Lord), and their sins be forgiven them,” obviously points to a transition from the old and coming into the new.
-This separation is defined as those who not only hear but also understand, they awaken.
-Orthodoxy too often accepts the message on faith, but without the works within, spoken in James 2.17, “Even so faith, if it hath not works, is dead being alone,” there is scant to recommend it.
-Without the revelation awakening, faith rescinds itself back to belief– potential, but very little gain.
-Further, each person must also choose to enter into enlightenment (kingdom) consciousness by turning in a whole other direction, much as John the Baptist’s ministry of changed thinking toward the Messiah and acceptance of the new baptism.
-Jesus chastised the offering of the same old sacrifices (limitation, excuses) when true enlightenment had already arrived!
+Mark offers a slightly different version of Luke 8.10.
+Mark’s addition, 4.12 (to Lk.
+8.10), “Lest they should turn [convert or return to the Lord (God)], and their sins be forgiven them,” obviously points to the transition from the current old or dead condition of Judaism, thence coming into the new.
+Mark separates those who not only hear but also gain or receive the new understanding, they awaken.
+Orthodoxy too often accepts the message without the burgeoning work, as spoken in James 2.17, “Even so faith, if it hath not works (actions), is dead being alone,” and there is scant to recommend it.
+Without the revelation awakening, faith rescinds itself back into belief alone—potential, but very little progress.

 Isaiah speaks of a complete change in the hearts and minds of the people.
-Yet, because they are so sodden, least they truly hear the message of Adonai, they would rebel all the more, thus, this message is couched in the negative parlance and is meant to convict.
+Yet, due to a sodden nature, lest they truly hear the message of Adonai they would rebel all the more; thus, this part of scripture is couched in the negative parlance and meant to convict.
 Continuing through verse 13 tells us the truth about the Jewish people, that they had a hard time understanding the higher message of Isaiah.
-As Jesus quotes the same scripture he reveals that he also brings the true message of God, but is immersed within similar times.
-That so, many will be able to hear with their physical ears and see with their eyes, such as healing miracle, but only the tenth portion will be able to receive the great blessing and cross the river.
+As Jesus quotes the same scripture he reveals the true message of God, yet clearly indicates he remains immersed within similar times.
+That so, many will hear with their physical ears and see with their eyes, such as healing miracle.
+But only the tenth portion will be able to receive the great blessing and cross the river into acceptance and better yet, understanding.

 All higher spiritual teachings embrace parable, the presentation of a puzzle that may be understood on many different levels.
-Parable, or inscrutability, allows for both those who may be more intent to grasp the unseeable as well as those who may suffer a lagging step.
-Many elements are fomented within one simple parable and require the student to give thought not only to its meaning but what it means to them personally.
+Parable, or inscrutability, allows for both those who may be more intent to grasp the unseeable as well as those who may suffer a lagging step and who do not.
+A parable often foments many elements and requires the student to give thought not only to its meaning but what it means to them personally.

 THE PARABLE OF THE MUSTARD SEED AND THE YEAST